 Clearly, when you think about something that holds value for a bank, a board game isn’t going to be at the top of the list.
 But for this facility manager, it was part of his responsibilities.
 It was taking up his time and energy and affecting how he was managing his day-to-day work.
 In a traditional sense, the return-on-investment (ROI) of a board game wasn’t liquid and it doesn’t hold much value on the balance sheet, but it is an asset that must be managed that contributes to creating a positive brand awareness for the bank.

 So all of the sudden, I began thinking about assets in a different way.
 When you ask, “What is important?” you begin to see more clearly the different kinds of assets that need to be managed based on industry, role, and company.

 Research points to this expanding list of “things” that now fall under the "asset" category.
 According to Gartner research “things” that were once regarded as trivial have started to require management and monitoring.
 Gartner states “this includes device monitoring, for example, are devices still alive, are they connected, and what is their battery status?”

 Advances in new devices in the workplace like sensors that can help measure the occupancy rate of a workspace or meeting room fall under this category.
 As my colleague pointed out, even rat traps with their technological advances fall under this category.

 The industry is catching on that even these untraditional “things” are becoming drivers of competition, and it’s exciting to see companies acknowledge that these types of assets require time, effort, and money to manage and maintain as well.

-Just like your junk drawer at home, organizations are still trying to figure out the best way to organize these new categories and additions.
-Acknowledging their importance is freeing us to be more creative and efficient in how we manage the workspace and the people and belongings inside, even for something as simple as a board game.
+Just like your junk drawer at home, organizations are still trying to figure out the best way to shape these new categories and additions.
+Acknowledging their importance is freeing us to be more creative and efficient in how we manage the workspace as well as the people and belongings inside, even for something as simple as a board game.